turgu1/esp32-simple-iot-framework/README.md

 - **Log Level**: Max log level used by the framework to report various log information on the USB port.
 The ESP-IDF maximum log level may require to be adjusted according to this item.
 It can be found in menuconfig at the following location: `Component config → Log output → Maximum log verbosity`.
 - **MQTT Topic Name**: The topic name that will be used by the gateway to generate the topic to be sent to the MQTT broker.
 - **Transmission Protocol**: The protocol to be used to transmit packets to the ESP32 Gateway.
 One of **UDP** or **ESP-NOW**.
+- **Interval (in seconds) between Watchdog packet transmission**: The IoT framework is sending a Watchdog packet at the specified interval to signify that the device is still alive.
+86400 seconds is one day.

 For the UDP Protocol:
 - **UDP Port**: The UDP Port to be used by the exerciser to transmit packets to the gateway.